ifad/heathen/README.md

 * Word is evil and must be purified.
 * You are writing a web application (or many web applications) that need to be able to produce PDFs.
 With Heathen, you just write your document as a normal HTML document and send it off to Heathen to get a PDF.
-* You are an organization that has many scanned documents stored as TIFF files and are therefore not searchable or indexable.
+* You are an organization that has many scanned documents stored as images that are therefore not searchable or indexable.
 Send them off to Heathen and get searchable, selectable PDFs.

 ## Installation & Prerequisites